Improved Regularization and Robustness for Fine-tuning in Neural Networks: Our Proposed Approaches

-\textit{Relation to prior works.} Compared to the result of \citet{gouk2020distance}, we instead proceed by factoring the generalization error into a noise error (i.e. the $\varepsilon$ term in equation \eqref{eq_pac_main}) and a KL-divergence between $\hat{W}^{(s)}$ and $\hat{W}$ (i.e. the final term in equation \eqref{eq_pac_main}).
+\textit{Relation to prior works.} Compared to the result of \citet{gouk2020distance}, we instead proceed by factoring the generalization error into a noise error (i.e., the $\varepsilon$ term in equation \eqref{eq_pac_main}) and a KL-divergence between $\hat{W}^{(s)}$ and $\hat{W}$ (i.e., the final term in equation \eqref{eq_pac_main}).
 The proof of Theorem \ref{thm_fnn} is based on \citet{neyshabur2017pac} and is presented in Appendix \ref{sec:proof_details}.
 The difference between Theorem \ref{thm_fnn} and the result of \citet{neyshabur2017pac} is that our result is stated for the (e.g. cross-entropy) loss function $\ell(\cdot)$ whereas \citet{neyshabur2017pac} states the result using the soft margin loss.

 Our result suggests that the \textit{fine-tuned distances} $\set{D_i}_{i=1}^L$ and the \textit{perturbed loss} (more precisely $\exarg{U}{\ell(f_{\hat W + U}(x), y)}$ where every entry of $U$ is drawn from $\cN(0, \sigma^2)$) are two important measures for fine-tuning.
-Next, we empirically evaluate these two measures on real-world data sets.
+Next, we empirically evaluate these two measures using real-world datasets.

 { }